-This course will present an understanding of the design, components, installation and operation of modern hydronic heating systems.
+This course presents an understanding of the design, components, installation and operation of modern hydronic heating systems.
 Students are instructed how to assess the thermal and hydraulic performance of a hydronic system and to calculate the optimum performance of that system.
-Students are also be instructed how to troubleshoot and service hydronic equipment, systems and controls.
+Students are also instructed how to troubleshoot and service hydronic equipment, systems and controls.